riftcanem/mtaugusta/constitution.md

 > a.
 For a citizen, once voting eligibility is confirmed, it shall survive for thirty (30) days following confirmation.
 During that period, reconfirmation is unnecessary, even if additional [Voter Eligibility] threads are posted.

 > b.
+Citizens holding voter eligibility and meeting voter eligibility requirements may re-confirm their eligibility in a [Voter Eligibility] thread.
+The renewal comes into effect immediately upon re-confirmation.

-After thirty (30) days, a citizen’s voting eligibility ends, pending re-confirmation.
+> c.
+After thirty (30) days, a citizen’s voting eligibility ends.

 iii.
 Requirements for voter eligibility